-Abigail Gillman is Associate Professor of Hebrew, German, and Comparative Literature in the Department of World Languages and Literatures.
+Abigail Gillman is a Professor of Hebrew, German, and Comparative Literature in the Department of World Languages and Literatures.
 She teaches courses on modern German literature; Hebrew literature; Israeli Cinema; and Religion and Literature (cross-listed as XL and RN).
 She teaches and lectures in the Core Curriculum, and has also taught in the CAS Writing Program.

 Gillman is an active member of the Jewish Studies faculty, and served as interim director of the Elie Wiesel Center for Jewish Studies in 2016-17.

 She has taught online courses on Jewish literature and film at Hebrew College in Newton.